kevinwang27/40points/README.md

 Classic Chinese card game "ShengJi" or "40 Points" implemented in Java.

-Currently playable in the console without restrictions on which card is allowed to be played
+Currently playable as a text-based game in the console.

 ## To Do

- - Restrict choice of card to play
  - Improve computer ai
- - Make computer call the trumpsuit based on number of trump cards
- - GUI
+ - GUI (eventually)